2008 United States elections: United States House of Representatives

 All seats in the House were up for election, including seats of the 435 voting representatives from the states and the 6 non-voting delegates from the District of Columbia and five U.S. territories.
 This marked the first time that the commonwealth of the Northern Mariana Islands selected a delegate to Congress.

 Democrats won the nationwide popular vote for the House of Representatives by 7.2 percentage points, gaining 21 seats.
 They increased their total number of seats to 257, the largest number of seats held by either party in the House since Democrats lost control of Congress in the 1994 elections.

-State races
+State elections

 Governors

 Eleven of the fifty United States governors were up for re-election, as were the governorships of two U.S. territories.
 Eight incumbent state governors were running for re-election, while the retirements of Ruth Ann Minner of Delaware, Matt Blunt of Missouri, and Mike Easley of North Carolina left those gubernatorial positions open.
 The incumbent governors of Puerto Rico, Aníbal Acevedo Vilá, and American Samoa, Togiola Tulafono, were also up for re-election.

 The only governorship that changed party hands was in Missouri: Democrat Jay Nixon was elected to replace Blunt, who chose to retire instead of seeking a second term.